alephium/www/src/content/news/Toolkit-Design-Contest-winners-announced-6cc5e304cd8b/index.md

 This is an elegant design.
 The pictogram itself is precise and easily understandable, the font work is very clean and readable, and the colour gradient is on-brand.
 The underscore adds an interesting element to the mix, merging the software idea with the hardware nature of the illustration.

 Congratulations on a nice design!
-We’ve already put it on the website <a href="https://alephium.github.io/alephium-toolkit/" class="markup--anchor markup--p-anchor" data-href="https://alephium.github.io/alephium-toolkit/" rel="noopener" target="_blank">here</a>.
+We’ve already put it on the website <a href="https://alephium.github.io/alephium-toolkit/" data-href="https://alephium.github.io/alephium-toolkit/">here</a>.

 Edgar walks away with 1’000 \$ALPH!